Wondering how to use stencils?

 One more thing: Clean up your tools and stencils as soon as possible after use so your supplies don’t get stained and ruined.

-Thanks so much for your interest in our tutorials!!
+Thanks so much for your interest in this stenciling tutorial!
 Happy stenciling.

 Related Resources: